History of Bridgetown

 The Parliament Buildings of Barbados are located at the top of Broad Street.
 The Barbados Parliament was established in 1639 and is the third oldest Parliament in the entire Commonwealth.

-Opposite the Parliament Buildings, you will find the old "Trafalgar Square" and a statue of Lord Nelson.
-The Lord Nelson statue, erected on 22 Mar 1813, is older than the statue and square of the same name and fame in London.
+Opposite the Parliament Buildings, you will find the old "Trafalgar Square" which once was home to a statue of Admiral Lord Horatio Nelson.
+The statue, erected on 22 Mar 1813, is older than the statue and square of the same name and fame in London.
 "Trafalgar Square" was officially renamed National Heroes Square in April 1999, in honour of the national heroes of Barbados.
+In 2020 the statue was removed from Bridgetown and moved to the Barbados Museum and Historical Society.

 Save time & money: You won't find it cheaper online or anywhere else.